 - Locum work undertaken via a locum agency or deputising firm cannot be pensioned in the NHS pension scheme.

 - You are not able to pension locum work that was carried out more than ten weeks ago.
+During the COVID pandemic this time limit has been suspended but will be reinstated with six months’ notice in due course.

 - You must return forms A and B and your contribution to your host PCO no later than the seventh of the month following the month that the pay was earned, eg payments received in July must be pensioned by 7 August.